gumaerc-testorg/res.10-001-spring-2016/content/pages/syllabus.md

 2015 Syllabus
 -------------

 In 2015, Felice C. Frankel taught this course as an MITx Massive Open Online Course (MOOC) on the Edx platform.
-We have included the the [syllabus (PDF)](/resources/res-10-001-making-science-and-engineering-pictures-a-practical-guide-to-presenting-your-work-spring-2016/syllabus/MITRES_10_001S16_syllabus.pdf) that was used to teach the course.
+We have included the the {{% resource_link d5ffe06f-0ff3-eeae-772a-b5cdab22dd5e "syllabus (PDF)" %}} that was used to teach the course.

 How to Cite This Course
 -----------------------